shermp/NickelClock/README.md

 - `left`
 - `right`

-`hor_margin` can be set to `-1` for an automatic margin, or any whole number value up to a quarter of your screen width.
-The default value is `-1`.
+`hor_margin` can be set to `auto` for an automatic margin, or any whole number value above zero, up to a quarter of your screen width.
+The default value is `auto`.

 No other customisation is available at this time.